Guidelines for the Selection of Digital Resources

 Decision to Purchase

-Digital resources are purchased under a variety of scenarios that include selections of relatively low cost discipline-specific resources by individual librarians and higher cost or cross-disciplinary resources requiring broader review.
+Digital resources are purchased under a variety of scenarios that include selections of relatively low cost discipline-specific resources by individual subject liaisons and higher-cost or cross-disciplinary resources requiring broader review.

-- Lower cost discipline-specific resources: Generally available through serial subscriptions, librarians may select these resources individually for purchase from their own assigned funds using the established selection criteria listed on this page, submitting orders with license and access information to the Library's Associate Dean.
+Lower cost discipline-specific resources: Generally available through serial subscriptions, subject liaisons may select these resources individually for purchase from their own assigned funds using the established selection criteria listed on this page, submitting orders with license and access information to the Associate Dean of Libraries.
 Once approved, these are forwarded to the Acquisitions Department and handled as permanent transfers from book funds to digital serials.

-- Higher cost or cross-disciplinary resources: Requests for higher cost (generally more than $500) digital serials are reviewed by the Selection Committee for Electronic Databases, which oversees the distribution of budget increases for these types of resources.
-Requests for higher-cost "monographic" digital resources, i.e., those available with one-time payments for ownership of content are reviewed along with other one-time big expense items by the library's Chief Bibliographers as a group.
+Higher cost or cross-disciplinary resources: Requests for higher cost (generally more than $500) digital subscriptions are reviewed by Collections Management Group, which oversees the distribution of budget increases for these types of serials.
+The Collections Management Group may periodically review current higher-cost database subscriptions to identify any that are no longer needed and that could be cancelled as a means for freeing funds for new subscriptions.
+Requests for specialized higher-cost "monographic" digital resources, i.e., those available with one-time payments for ownership of content are also reviewed by the Collections Management Group, generally separate from database subscriptions and along with other one-time, annual big expense items, often at the end of the spending year.